Airedale Terrier: History

 Before the adoption of the German Shepherd as the dog of choice for law enforcement and search and rescue work, the Airedale terrier often filled this role.

 In 1906, Richardson tried to interest the British Police in using dogs to accompany officers, for protection on patrol at night.
 Mr. Geddes, Chief Goods Manager for Hull Docks in Yorkshire, was convinced after he went and saw the impressive work of police dogs in Belgium.
 Geddes convinced Superintendent Dobie of the North Eastern Railway Police, to arrange a plan for policing the docks.
 Airedale Terriers were selected for duty as police dogs because of their intelligence, good scenting abilities and their hard, wiry coats that were easy to maintain and clean.
 They were trained in Hull to attack people not in uniform which could cause problems for their handlers when off duty.
 The first four dogs began patrols in Hull Docks in 1908, and the scheme was later extended to other docks policed by the North Eastern Railway Police.

 At the beginning of the Russo-Japanese war in 1904, the Russian embassy in London contacted Lt.
 Colonel Richardson for help acquiring dogs for the Russian Army, trained to take the wounded away from the battlefields.
 He sent terriers, mostly Airedale Terriers, for communication and sanitary services.
 Although these original imports perished, Airedale Terriers were reintroduced to Russia in the early 1920s for use by the Red Army.
 Special service dog units were created in 1923, and Airedale Terriers were used as demolition dogs, guard dogs, police tracking dogs and casualty dogs.

-Two Airedales were among the dogs lost with the sinking of the RMS Titanic.
-The Airedale "Kitty" belonged to Colonel John Jacob Astor IV, the real-estate mogul, who also died in the sinking.
-The second Airedale belonged to William E. Carter of Bryn Mawr, Pennsylvania.
-Carter, his wife and two children survived the sinking.